sieburger/docker-decred/README.md

 ```

 ##### Buy tickets automatically
-Consult the dcrwallet documentation and choose options related to the ticket buyer.
+Consult the dcrwallet documentation and choose options related to the automatic ticket buyer.
-These options starts with "--ticketbuyer." (e.g. --ticketbuyer.maxpriceabsolute=60, ...).
+Options starts with "--ticketbuyer." (e.g. --ticketbuyer.maxpriceabsolute=60, ...).
 Add these options when you start the container.

+Note: It is also possible to add these options in the dcrwallet.conf configuration file.

 ### Stop/Start container